pulumi/docs/pulumi-hugo/themes/default/content/topics/kubernetes.md

           - title: Pulumi Kubernetes Operator
             icon: pen
             icon_color: fuchsia
-            description: The Pulumi Kubernetes Operator gives you a Kubernetes controller that deploys cloud infrastructure for you and your team.
+            description: Deploy both Kubernetes resources and cloud infrastructure from within the Kubernetes resource model using a GitOps workflow.
+Use Pulumi's Flux integration and many other CI/CD integrations.

     - title: Kubernetes Best Practices with Pulumi Crosswalk
       description: |